Eye-opening, Practical, Fun

 Effective Interviewing Skills (EIS)

-Workshop designed to provide managers with the knowledge, skills and processes needed to uncover critical candidate qualifications.
+Designed to provide managers with the knowledge, skills and processes needed to uncover critical candidate qualifications.
 Legal aspects of the interviewing process are addressed to avoid bias and legally impermissible inquiries.

 Half-day workshop, which demonstrates how to conduct more productive, less stressful performance appraisal meetings by making them part of an ongoing process.
 PE leads participants through the entire performance evaluation process, from setting performance objectives to the close of the appraisal meeting.
 Workshop addresses appraisal processes most likely to stand up to a potential legal challenge.